Compute

 Permissions

 CCE Autopilot permissions management allows you to assign permissions to IAM users and user groups under your tenant accounts.
-CCE combines the advantages of IAM and RBAC to provide a variety of authorization methods, including IAM fine-grained/token authorization and cluster-/namespace-scoped authorization.
+It combines the advantages of IAM and RBAC to provide a variety of authorization methods, including IAM fine-grained/token authorization and cluster-/namespace-scoped authorization.

 CCE Autopilot permissions are as follows: